Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 "Can You Feel the Love Tonight" by Elton John

 This song, written by Elton John as part of his 1994 Disney project "The Lion King", not only topped charts around the world for weeks, it won Elton an Oscar and a Grammy.
 He explains that he had written it in the tradition of the great Disney love songs.
-A survey in 2020 showed that couples that chose this song as their wedding song were more likely to stay together.
+A survey in 2020 showed that couples who chose this song as their wedding song were more likely to stay together.

 AUTHOR